• Skip to main content

 This course is offered in collaboration with Texas A&M training partner, Texas State Technical College.

-Mechatronics is an emerging field that integrates electrical and medical engineering, advanced manufacturing, and computer technology.
+Mechatronics is an emerging field that integrates electrical and mechanical engineering, advanced manufacturing, and computer technology.
 The Mechatronics program serves to build connections with the manufacturing industry with skills and certification to find and excel in careers in manufacturing.
-Includes seven certification from the Smart Automation Certification Alliance (SACA)Electrical Systems, Electric Motor Control Systems, Variable Frequency Drive Systems, Electrical System Installation, Programmable Controller Systems, Pneumatic Systems, and Mechanical Power Systems.
+Includes seven certifications from the Smart Automation Certification Alliance (SACA)Electrical Systems, Electric Motor Control Systems, Variable Frequency Drive Systems, Electrical System Installation, Programmable Controller Systems, Pneumatic Systems, and Mechanical Power Systems.

 Maritime Welding is one of the places to find a prosperous career as a welder is in the maritime industry.
 Shipyards and ship repair facilities are plentiful in coastal areas and on rivers and lake systems.
 Maritime welding can be done on land or sea and above or underneath the surface of the water.
 It includes the work on ships, boats, and off-shore oil rigs.
 It includes the installation and repair of metal structures and components .